damonlynch/showinfilemanager/README.md

     For file managers unable to select files to display, the file manager will instead display the contents of the path.

-    For file managers that can handle file selections, but only one at time, multiple file manager windows will be opened.
+    For file managers that can handle file selections, but only one at a time, multiple file manager windows will be opened.

-    If you specify a file manager executable and this package does not recognize it, it will be called with the files as the only command line arguments.
+    If a file manager executable is specified and this package does not recognize it, the executable will be called with the files as the only command line arguments.

     :param path_or_uri: zero or more files or directories to open, specified as a single URI or valid path, or a sequence of URIs/paths.